DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Transactions

 Various interactions with the Lightrail system take place in the form of _Transactions_.
-Some common examples are _funding_, _drawdown_, and _refund_.
-Some other interactions such as Card or Value Store _activation_, _cancellation_, and _freezing_/_unfreezing_ are also modelled as Transactions.
+Most common types of Transactions are adding or deducting value from a Card, also known as  _funding_ and _drawdown_.
+Some other actions on Card or Value Store are also modelled as Transactions; for example, _activation_, _cancellation_, _freezing_, and _unfreezing_.

 Lightrail also supports a two-step _pending_ drawdown.
 A pending drawdown Transaction withholds the funds temporarily until eventually they are collected via a subsequent _capture_ Transaction, or canceled via a _void_ Transaction.